uhellstr/oracle.virtualprivatedb.demo/README.md

 # oracle.virtualprivatedb.demo
 Demonstration of using Virtual Private Database in Oracle 10 - 12c

-This demo will work with Oracle 11g (including Oracle Express Edition) - 12c including multitenant and PDB's
+This demo will work with Oracle 11g - 12c including multitenant and PDB's.
+VPD will not work with Oracle Express Edition that will throw ORA-00439: feature not enabled: Fine-grained access control

 To setup use SQL*PLUS or SQLcl complaint client for the database version you want to try the demo for.